acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 ...
 ```

--   Check ImageStream build is working
+-   Check the App's ImageStream has been built

 ```
 $ oc get is -n nodejs-app-example